Royal Canadian Mint: Foreign circulation coins

+50 million units of the 20¢ Australian coin featuring a platypus were minted in 1981.
+Other coins have included centavos for Cuba, kroner for Norway, fils for Yemen, pesos for Colombia, kroner for Iceland, rupiah for Indonesia, baht for Thailand, and a thousand-dollar coin for Hong Kong.
+Other client nations include Barbados and Uganda.

+In 2005, the mint was awarded a contract valued at US$1.2 million to produce 50 million toea coins for Papua New Guinea.
+The circulation coins were produced in denominations of 5 toea, 10 toea and 20 toea, and were manufactured at the mint's facility in Winnipeg.
+In 2005 alone, the RCM manufactured 1.062 billion coins and blanks for 14 countries.
+From 1980 to 2005, the RCM has manufactured approximately 52 billion coins for 62 countries.
+These coins were manufactured at the Royal Canadian Mint's facility in Winnipeg.

+In 2007, the mint produced coins for a variety of other countries, such as New Zealand and Papua New Guinea.

+In 2008, the mint produced over 3 million coloured 50-toea coins for Papua New Guinea.
+These were the world's first coloured coins to circulate outside of Canada.
+In addition to adding a painted design to more than three million coins, the mint was required to identically orient the design on every coin.
+To accomplish this, the mint, in collaboration with Canadian robotic equipment manufacturer PharmaCos Machinery, developed its own robotic arm to "pick and place" each coin on the painting line, creating a new technical capability unique to the Royal Canadian Mint.

-In 2009, the Mint produced coins and blanks for 18 countries, including the decimo de balboa (10-cent coin) for Panama.
+In 2009, the mint produced coins and blanks for 18 countries, including the decimo de balboa (10-cent coin) for Panama.

 Numismatic coins

 In 2006, the Royal Canadian Mint issued the $50 Four Seasons 5 ozt 0.9999 silver coin.
-This was the first 5 oz pure silver coin issued by the Mint, and had a limited mintage of only 2,000 coins worldwide.
+This was the first 5 oz pure silver coin issued by the mint, and had a limited mintage of only 2,000 coins worldwide.
 High-grade examples of this coin fetch $1500 to $5000 at auction.
 Demand for the coin was unprecedented, and it was the lowest mintage 0.9999 silver coin ever produced by the Royal Canadian Mint until the 2009 release of "Surviving the Flood", a 1 kg 0.9999 silver coin which has a worldwide mintage of only 1500.

 On October 19, 2007, the Royal Canadian Mint issued ten new collector coins, including a 25¢ coin minted to commemorate the 60th wedding anniversary of Elizabeth II, Queen of Canada, and Prince Philip, Duke of Edinburgh; and a $15 sterling silver coin bearing the effigy of Victoria, the first from the series of five coins illustrating the effigies of the previous Canadian monarchs.